tfrahm/tfrahm.github.io-161/_posts/2016-12-05-fifth-post.markdown

 * audacity
 * vorbis

-This project required a lot of push and pull to get everything synced and working correctly.
+This project required a lot of "push" and "pull" to get everything synced and working correctly.
 It was fun collaborating with another person but that also made it more difficult to troubleshoot problems.
+Most of our biggest problems ended up being nothing more than a small typo (not sure if this is reassuring or infuriating).
-Honestly, there were times we were getting error after error but we just kept using our favorite commands (`git status`, `git pull`, `git add`, `git commit`, `git push`) until the errors magically disappeared!
+There were also times when we were getting error after error and still to this day have no idea what the issue was - we just kept using our favorite commands (`git status`, `git pull`, `git add`, `git commit`, `git push`) until the errors magically disappeared!

+In the end, I think our presentation came together pretty well.
+I'm really glad we got this opportunity to learn about and practice using reveal - it may just be my new go-to presentation format!

 Check out our nifty presentation in alls its glory <a href="https://tfrahm.github.io/accessibility-presentation/#/">here</a>.